MileHacker Logo

 • Insider Tip

 Seek advice from your inn hosts or local contacts for the best hidden spots.
-They often be aware of the most secluded beaches or the best times to find marine life on their local house reef.
+They often be aware of the most secluded beaches or the best times to find marine life on its local house reef.

 Traditional Crafts